adrianratnapala/tpl00-lambda/README.md

 What we see here is that all types have names, derived from the first value found of that type:

-* If a variable, `x` its type is just `X`.
+* If the value is a variable, `x` its type is just `X`.
+This is a type-variable.
-* If the return value of function of type `F`, is `Fr`.
+* If the value is a call of a function of type `F`, the return-type is `Fr`.

-Function types have more structure, their full serialisation is:
+The type of a function  is called a "fun-type".
+Fun-types have more structure than type-variables, their full serialisation is:

         FuncName=(ArgType RetType)

-Where each of `ArgType` and `RetType` will also have its own `=(...)` expansion, unless
+Where if either of `ArgType` and `RetType` is fun-type it also have its own `=(...)` expansion, unless it is a recursive invocation of the overall type.

-* No value of that type was ever called as a function (i.e. it's a variable type).
-* It is a recursive invocation of the overall type.

 Thus: